kimchi-project/kimchi/docs/API.md

         * index: The device index
         * size: The device size in GB
         * volume: A volume name that contains the initial disk contents
+        * format: Format of the image.
+Valid formats: bochs, cloop, cow, dmg, qcow, qcow2, qed, raw, vmdk, vpc.
-    * graphcis: A dict of graphics paramenters of this template
+    * graphics: A dict of graphics paramenters of this template
         * type: The type of graphics.
 It can be VNC or spice or None.
             * vnc: Graphical display using the Virtual Network Computing protocol